Providing Heat Dissipation (blaze)#

 - Using a fan to provide an air flow over the camera.

-The blaze-101 camera is equipped with temperature sensors that measure the temperature of the laser board, the sensor board, and the CPU.
+Basler blaze cameras are equipped with temperature sensors that measure the temperature of the laser board, the sensor board, and the CPU.

-If temperatures at which safe operation of the camera can't be guaranteed anymore are reached, image acquisition will be stopped, which also means that the VCSELs are turned off.
+If temperatures at which safe operation of the camera can't be guaranteed anymore are reached, image acquisition will be stopped automatically, which also means that the VCSELs are turned off.
 If this happens, try to reduce the temperature of the camera by lowering the exposure time or the frame rate or by providing more heat dissipation (see above).

 Temperatures at which the image acquisition will be switched off: